 Honeywell FMA Series

-Force sensors play a crucial role in modern medical technology, especially in robotic surgical systems.
-These sensors measure the force applied and convert it into electrical signals that can be interpreted by the systems.
-This enables precise control and feedback during surgical procedures.
+Force sensors play a crucial role in modern medical technology, particularly in robotic surgical systems.
+They measure applied forces and convert them into electrical signals that can be processed by control systems.
+This enables precise control and reliable feedback during surgical procedures.

 Measurement technology for medical excellence

 In robot-assisted surgical systems, FMA MicroForce sensors are used to measure and monitor the forces applied during surgical procedures.
-This enables precise control of surgical instruments and improves the safety and accuracy of operations.
+This enables precise control of surgical instruments and enhances both the safety and accuracy of operations.

 Areas of application